Mean-field behaviour of the random connection model on hyperbolic space: Mean-Field Bounds

 The proof of the mean field lower bound for the percolation proceeds as in \cite{caicedo2023critical}.
 The proof there is given for the marked RCM on $\Rd$, but the argument proceeds identically for $\HypDim$, and reduces to our case if the set of marks is a singleton.

-\begin{definition} The following proposition provides bounds for the susceptibility and \emph{magnetization} functions.
-The magnetization function will be important when we will use it to derive bounds on the percolation function.
+\begin{definition} The following proposition provides bounds for the susceptibility and \emph{magnetisation} functions.
+The magnetisation function will be important when we will use it to derive bounds on the percolation function.
 Given a new parameter $q\in\left[0,1\right]$, we label each vertex in $\eta$ as a ``ghost'' vertex independently with probability $q$.
 Note that we take the convention that when we augment a configuration with additional vertices, these are also independently labelled as a ghost vertex with probability $q$.
 The set of ghost vertices is then denoted $\Gcal$.
-Then the magnetization function is defined by
+Then the magnetisation function is defined by

 and the `ghost free' susceptibility is defined by

 \end{definition}

 The following lemma provides some preliminary properties of $M\left(\lambda,q\right)$ and $\chi\left(\lambda,q\right)$. \begin{lemma} For all $\lambda\geq 0$, the function $q\mapsto M\left(\lambda,q\right)$ is analytic on $\left(0,1\right)$,